 With regard to the valve when fully open—at maximum valve lift—most engine builders desire the valve spring to be almost coil bound.
 Usually, the spring’s top and bottom coils will be touching with a few coils in the middle presenting a tiny gap that cumulatively amounts to 0.050in to 0.060in of coil bound.
 This almost coil-bound condition returns the coil spring to a uniform, stable shape on every closing cycle.

 If not, the spring exhibits excessive space between the coils and it never calms down—it constantly shakes and wiggles.
 Therefore it could be argued that a valve spring operating at moderate lift that doesn’t close properly is more inclined to ail with premature weakness or breakage than one operating with higher lift that does close properly.

 Aggressive camshafts and when they undermine the combination

 Beyond these two parameters there is the aggressiveness of the camshaft profile to consider.
 Race engine builders often refer to an aggressive lobe as a “square lobe” which conveys a somewhat exaggerated mental picture.
-Aggressiveness means how fast the valve is propelled off the valve seat but if it’s too aggressive at some point in the engine rev cycle it will loft the lifter off the lobe and the assembly will go out of control which is particularly arduous, undermining spring longevity.
+Aggressiveness in this context means how fast the valve is propelled off the valve seat.
+If it’s too aggressive, at some point in the engine rev cycle it will loft the lifter off the cam lobe and the valve train assembly will lose control.
+This is debilitating as it undermines valve spring longevity.

 Race engine builder Jon Kaase warns, “When the valve-to-lifter assembly leaves the cam lobe on the opening side and comes crashing down on the closing side, this affects the entire valve train particularly valve springs.
 It weakens them and can break them.
 It also injures solid roller lifter wheels as it bangs them against the camshaft lobes.”
-Overly aggressive cam profiles can also have a nullifying effect, most notably when the air speed fails to move as fast as the valve events.
+Consequently, overly aggressive cam profiles have a nullifying effect, most notably when piston speeds outrun the valve events.